datastax-labs/sperf/docs/contrib.md

 ### Manually

-If you want to test the project or create a binary just out of your local work run the script `./scripts/build` which will generate a binary ready for use on your platform.
+If you want to test the project or create a binary just out of your local work run the script `make build` which will generate a binary ready for use on your platform.
 However, be aware of limitations with this method detailed [here for Linux](https://github.com/pyinstaller/pyinstaller/wiki/FAQ#gnulinux) and [for Mac](https://github.com/pyinstaller/pyinstaller/wiki/FAQ#mac-os-x) and it may not be able to share it with your very old OS X or old Debian server.